Shopping cart vs checkout pages: which to use?

 Self-hosted or licensed checkouts are a better fit for larger ecommerce businesses or those with specific, complex online selling requirements.
 This checkout software type lets you run the system on your servers.
 This gives you a lot of control and many ways to customize it to fit your business's needs perfectly.

 However, this approach requires purchasing a software license or developing a custom solution.
-Keeping this software up-to-date is usually handled by developers.
+Developers usually keep this software up-to-date.
 Self-hosted checkouts offer a lot of customization and control, but they cost more to get and keep running than hosted ones.
 They're best for businesses that need more than what hosted options can give.

 Which to use: Shopping cart or checkout page?